 provides Typographic Consultancy on projects for the MGD

 Mark is a graphic designer from Germany.
 He studied at the State Academy of Art and Design Stuttgart before moving to Barcelona, where he has been working for Javier Jaén and Martí Guixé.
 As freelance designer Mark works in a variety of economic fields seeking to create aesthetical surroundings and coherent typographic expression.
 His work has been awarded with several international awards.

 Collaboration with N. Huynh

-does the Typographic Consultancy on the projects of the MDG
+provides Typographic Consultancy on projects for the MDG

 His career has allowed him to work for entities and brands such as Coca-Cola, ESPN, Apple, Nike, Phaidon, M2Malletier, Uniqlo, CCCB, Miró Foundation ... being recognized by the Laus awards and by several international publications.
 He complements his professional work with teaching at IDEP and ELISAVA.

 "I understand typography as the main element of communication in any graphic design project.
 I will guide the projects in the typographic part, focusing on the conceptual and formal, from different points of view."